 With respect to the Centers for Disease Control guidelines to ensure a safe working environment and public space, Clerk Maryellen O’Shaughnessy has implemented the following office upgrades and policies:

 - Installed plexiglass at all public facing clerk counters

 - Limited the number of people in our lobbies

 - Placed social distancing floor mats in public lobbies

-- Require on-site staff to wear face coverings
+- Require face coverings in all offices

 - Enhanced regular cleaning of public spaces and surfaces

 - Expanded telework for employees

 - Enhanced technologies to continue providing timely, accurate and courteous service